-Information about how to add calories to a soft diet.
+There are ways to add energy (calories) and protein to a soft diet.

 A soft diet means you often have to add water to food to soften it.
 This adds bulk and reduces the nutritional value and flavour of the food.
 But there are ways of increasing calories in a soft diet.

-How to increase your calorie intake and improve your energy levels.
+You can increase your calorie intake and improve your strength and energy levels by trying the following tips:

 - Use whole milk and not skimmed or semi-skimmed.